forkymcforkface/RGBPi-Extra/README.md

  - [Pi-5 RGBPi-Extra zip](https://github.com/forkymcforkface/RGBPi-Extra/archive/refs/heads/pi-5.zip)
 3. Open the zip and extract the RGBPi-Extra folder to your ports folder
 4. Scan for games
-5. Open rgbpi UI and install
+5. Open rgbpi-extra UI and install

 ## Usage